GitHubCollaboratorJim/artlogic-test/README.md

 # arlogic-test
-# This is a test to update the github repository.
+# This is a test to update the github repository
-# The software contains a JSON database.